Personal Information Collected

 Geology.com displays the ads of companies that have directly contracted with us.
 All contracted ads are approved by us and the advertiser's website is inspected at the beginning of each advertising term.
 Each of these ads leads to a website that we would recommend to our colleagues, friends and members of our own family.

-We also display ads that are sent to our website by Google.com and TribalFusion.com.
-These ads are selected by Google or TribalFusion.
+We also display ads that are sent to our website by Google Adsense and Exponential.com.
+These ads are selected by Google Adsense or Exponential.
 The ads sent to our site are selected in several ways which include: matching the advertiser's subject matter to the content of the page on which the ads are displayed; matching the topic of the ad to the overall theme of our website; or matching the ad to cookies on the visitor's browser which indicate previous advertiser relationships, matching ads to the geographic location of the visitor or their previous web viewing history.
+Google Adsense and Exponential have privacy policies that explain the information obtained through their advertising and how that information is handled.
+Visitors can also learn how Google ads are customized to their interest or specify their interests via the Google Ads Preferences Manager.
+Advertisers who use Google Adsense or Exponential's ad service are required to comply with the advertising standards maintained by both of these companies.

-We regularly inspect the ads that appear on our site and believe that Google and Tribal Fusion do a very good job of delivering ad content that is of potential interest to our visitors.
-In the few instances that we have seen an ad that contained questionable content we immediately installed manual filters to ban future ads from that source.
+We regularly inspect the ads that appear on our site and believe that Google and Exponential do a very good job of delivering ad content that is of potential interest to our visitors.
+In the few instances that we have seen an ad that contained questionable content we immediately install manual filters to ban future ads of that kind or ads from that source.

-You can choose to disable or selectively turn off our cookies or third-party cookies in your browser settings, or by managing preferences in programs such as Norton Internet Security.
+You can choose to disable or selectively turn off cookies in your browser settings, or by managing preferences in programs such as Norton Internet Security.
 However, this can affect how you are able to interact with our site as well as other websites.
 This could include the inability to login to services or programs, such as logging into forums or online email accounts.

 Interaction with Children

-Geology.com is owned by Hobart King, PhD. a licensed professional geologist registered in the Commonwealth of Pennsylvania and a retired Associate Professor of Geology at Mansfield University of Pennsylvania.
-He can be reached by mail at 115 Southwood Drive, Uniontown, PA 15401, by phone at 570-439-0324 and email at the address shown below.
+Geology.com is owned by Digital Map Store, LLC, a limited liability company located in Uniontown, Pennsylvania.
+Hobart King, a licensed professional geologist registered in the Commonwealth of Pennsylvania, serves as publisher and manager.
 Dr. King holds degrees in geology from California University of Pennsylvania (B.S.
 1975) and West Virginia University (M.S.
 1978, Ph.D.
 1982).
 From 1980 until 1994 he was a geologist at the West Virginia Geological and Economic Survey.
 He was on the faculty of Mansfield University of Pennsylvania between 1994 and 2008.
+He has managed Geology.com since 2005 and can be reached at the email address shown below.